Private Francis George Wright

 JANUARY TO JUNE 1917

 Between January and June 1917, the 41st Battalion of the Australian Imperial Force was stationed on the Western Front.
-They endured a harsh winter and rotated between frontline duties near Armentières in France and across the Lys River in Belgium2.
+They endured a harsh winter and rotated between frontline duties near Armentières in France and across the Lys River in Belgium.
 The battalion faced challenging conditions, including heavy rain, flooded trenches, and relentless shelling, which significantly reduced the size of their platoons.

 Their experiences during this period were marked by routine tasks and preparation for the battles that would follow later in the year.
 Battalions engaged in a variety of critical activities to recover, prepare, and maintain their effectiveness.
 Some of the key activities included rest & recovery, continuing their training, maintaining their weapons & uniforms, building & reinforcing the trenches & dugouts & barbed wire defences